 Iowa's natural resources plates include the state bird and flower, pheasant, eagle, buck and a Brook trout.
 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Experience Iowa's natural beauty and all the fun our state parks offer.
 Make your online reservation for state park cabins, camping sites, shelters and lodges.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Submit Online Inquiry

 Contact Information by County

-Check the weekly DNR fishing report (www.iowadnr.gov/Fishing/Fishing-Reports) for ice conditions across the state before going out.
+Check the weekly DNR fishing report (www.iowadnr.gov/Fishing/Fishing-Reports) for ice conditions across Iowa before going out.
 Smaller bodies of water usually freeze faster and thicker than larger lakes or river backwaters, which often have a warmer current moving through.

-At a minimum, four inches of clear blue ice is recommended for fishing.
-Be especially careful on ice around submerged trees and emergent vegetation, this ice tends to be weaker.
+At a minimum, four inches of clear ice is recommended for fishing.
+Avoid any ice that is covered by snow or slush.
+Keep your eyes open for any cracks or changes on the surface of the ice.
 If the ice does not look right, find a different spot.